 If vacation pay is not paid, a complainant must file a complaint within six months after the date the vacation pay became payable.

 Their first year of employment ends July 31, 2007.

-The employer must allow Terry to take a vacation within 12 months after completing her year of employment.
+The employer must allow the employee to take a vacation within 12 months after completing their year of employment.
 If the employee does not take their vacation and receive their vacation pay in the following 12 months, their vacation pay becomes due and owing on July 31, 2008.
-She has six months from that date to file a complaint.
+They have six months from that date to file a complaint.

 An employee sells cars on commission.
 When the employee takes two weeks’ vacation his employer is required, seven days before the employee goes, to pay the employee vacation pay of 4% of their total wages from the previous year.
 Instead of doing this, the employer tells the employee that any commissions that become payable when the employee is on vacation count as vacation pay.
 The employee has six months from the date their vacation pay should have been paid to file a complaint.